• ATNI Home

 Our Philosophy

-Tribal delegates are asked to cover transportation costs to and from Anchorage airport, however, there is no cost to attend the camp (food, lodging, and field trips are all provided by ATNI and our partners).
+Tribal delegates are asked to cover transportation costs to and from Portland International Airport.
+However, there is no cost to attend the camp (travel between the airport and venue, food, lodging, and field trips are provided by ATNI and our partners).

 Tribal delegations are requested to bring at least one WIFI-enabled laptop to the Camp.